Meal Planning Around Leftovers To Stretch the Food Budget

 I clean my fridge before I go shopping.
 There are usually several things I find that need to be used.

-This week I found ricotta cheese, leftover chicken and rice casserole, cabbage, two granny smith apples, one lemon, sour cream, a little bit of whipping cream, a piece of cooked chicken, a few yams, some collard greens, sliced cheddar cheese, and a pound of grass fed beef.
+One week I found ricotta cheese, leftover chicken and rice casserole, cabbage, two granny smith apples, one lemon, sour cream, a little bit of whipping cream, a piece of cooked chicken, a few yams, some collard greens, sliced cheddar cheese and a pound of grass fed beef.

 Sign Up for Savings